ibkamara0/Covid19-vs-Mother-Nature/README.md

 # Covid19-vs-Mother-Nature
-As crazy as it may sound, I did this project out of my sheer enjoyment of data science.
-I wanted to one, see if I could visualize some good news, then two, gain experience and sharpen my knowledge and skills in data science.
+As crazy as it may sound, my passion for data science is what motivated me to want to complete this project.
+I began this project hoping to visualize some positive data, in the light of our current situation.
+Lastly, I used this as an opportunity to enhance my knowledge in data science and potentially get some professional feedback.
 ## Overview
 - Web scraped, read, parsed and cleaned data for easier implementation into machine learning model
 - Created a visual representation of the relationship between increase in weather temperature and change in Covid19 confirmed cases